myreadings1/ECE211_Prog_III_25_26/README.md

    - Sample Questions:
      - Write a C code program to accept integer as a user input and print stars '*' on the output.
 For example, when the user input 8, the shape would be like this [picture](https://drive.google.com/file/d/16PQdUGh1IYMC55qDvf2i1IlcCJ_gAt-M/view?usp=drive_link).
      - Write a C code program to count number of binary ones in a variable x, where x is a char.
 For example, if x=5, the binary equivelant is (00000101).
 Your C program prints: 2 as number of binary ones.
+- Quiz2: Date (Oct 14th, 2025):
+   - - Covers all material up to this date.

 ```
 #include <stdio.h>